MFDAB/IOT-system-project/README.md

 ## Software & Cloud Integration
 The software stack was designed to ensure seamless communication between hardware and the cloud:

-Web Dashboard & Mobile App:
+### Web Dashboard & Mobile App:

-Developed using HTML, CSS, JavaScript, and Python (Flask).
+#### Developed using HTML, CSS, JavaScript, and Python (Flask).
-Displayed real-time inventory updates, food expiration alerts, and health analytics​ .
+#### Displayed real-time inventory updates, food expiration alerts, and health analytics​

-AI-Based Image Processing:
+### AI-Based Image Processing:

-Used YOLOv9 model to recognize food items inside the cabinet​ .
+#### Used YOLOv9 model to recognize food items inside the cabinet​
+.
-Implemented custom-trained AI models for better accuracy.
+#### Implemented custom-trained AI models for better accuracy.
-Cloud-Based Data Storage & API Integration:
+### Cloud-Based Data Storage & API Integration:

-Flask Web Server handled communication between ESP32 devices and the cloud.
+#### Flask Web Server handled communication between ESP32 devices and the cloud.
-Data logged into Firebase, allowing remote access and analysis​ .
+#### Data logged into Firebase, allowing remote access and analysis​
+.
-Health Monitoring & Doctor Integration:
+### Health Monitoring & Doctor Integration:

-Health data was automatically shared with doctors for improved diagnosis.
+#### Health data was automatically shared with doctors for improved diagnosis.
-Implemented a smartwatch prototype to track heart rate, temperature, and blood glucose levels​ .
+#### Implemented a smartwatch prototype to track heart rate, temperature, and blood glucose levels​.

 # Challenges & Solutions
 Throughout the project, we faced several technical and operational challenges: